 If you or someone you know is having trouble coping with stressful events, the Saint Louis University Counseling Center is here to help.
-During normal business hours (Monday through Friday, 8 a.m. to 5 p.m. during the academic year, or 9 a.m. to 4 p.m. during the summer break) contact us by phone at 314-977-8255 (TALK) or visit us at the clinic.
+During normal business hours, contact us by phone at 314-977-8255 (TALK) or visit us at the clinic.
+Business hours are 8 a.m. to 5 p.m.
+Monday through Friday during the academic year or 9 a.m. to 4 p.m. during the summer break.

 Outside of normal business hours (including weekends and holidays) students in crisis have several options:

 - Call 911 immediately if you are facing a life-threatening emergency

 - If you or someone you know needs support now, call or text 988 to reach the suicide and crisis lifeline, or visit 988lifeline.org to chat with someone online

 - Contact your resident advisor or residence life professional staff

 - Call the Department of Public Safety at 314-977-3000

 - Consult with the University Counseling Center 24/7 behavioral health nurse triage line by calling 314-977-8255 and press option #9.
 Information about this service is explained below.

 About the Nurse Triage Line